EURALARM CODE OF CONDUCT – 2015 – V2.0

-EURALARM, the European Trade Association for the electronic Fire & Security Industry, states that EURALARM
+EURALARM, the European Trade Association for the electronic Fire and Security Industry, states that EURALARM

-- recognises that legislation quoted above intends to stimulate free competition and therefore this legislation has its full support
+- fully endorses legislation quoted above which intends to stimulate free competition in an open market,

-- confirms this position by issuing a EURALARM Code of Conduct that is binding to all its members.
+- confirms this position by issuing a EURALARM Code of Conduct that is binding for all its members.

-The following rules shall at all times be respected within EURALARM:
+The following rules shall at all times be respected for all dealings within EURALARM:

 - Meetings of a body, committee, working group or other forms of cooperation within the Association will only take place after they have been convened in writing.
-The notice convening the meeting shall also include the agenda for the meeting.
+The notice convening the meeting shall include an agenda for the meeting.

-- Minutes will be kept of each meeting as referred to in 1. above; these will be sent to all members invited to the meeting.
-The minutes will also be available to the Board of the Association for their information.
+- Minutes will be kept of each meeting and sent to all members invited to the meeting.
+The minutes will be made available to the Board of the Association for their information.

-- During a meeting if market-related topics are discussed and if there are doubts about such sensitivities, the chairman should suspend the discussion on that subject until the advice of an expert in the field of competition law is obtained.
+- If market related topics are discussed during a meeting and if there are doubts about the freedom to discuss such matters in the light of competition law, the chairman shall suspend the discussion on that subject until the advice of an expert in the field of European competition law is obtained.

-The following topics are definitely prohibited within and on behalf of EURALARM:
+Members agree to abide strictly to antitrust rules.
+In particular the following topics are definitely prohibited at all times within and on behalf of EURALARM:

 - information or arrangements about prices, price components, rebates, pricing strategy and calculation, and intended change in prices,